dusanx/elsqlite/README.md

 ## License

-GPL-3.0-or-later
+GPL-3.0-or-later - See [LICENSE](LICENSE) for full text.

-## Credits
+## Author

+Copyright (C) 2026 Dusan Popovic

-Inspired by the need for a native Emacs database browser that teaches SQL while you use it.
-Built with ❤️ for the Emacs community.
+A native Emacs SQLite browser that teaches SQL while you use it.